Paul Bignot: Blackpool

 In the summer of 2011, Bignot accepted the offer of a one-week trial at Leicester City.
 However, Blackpool, recently relegated from the Premier League, made an approach for Bignot and asked him to play for them in a friendly against Scottish Premier League champions Rangers at Bloomfield Road.
 Following this appearance, he was offered a two-year deal with the option of a third.

 On 4 November 2011, he joined League Two side Plymouth Argyle on a three-month loan deal; the first player brought into the club since their exit from administration.
 He made his debut the following day in a 1–1 draw with Morecambe at Home Park.

 On 26 January 2012, after seven league and two cup appearances for the Pilgrims his loan was extended until the end of the season.
 Bignot played no part in the entire 2012–13 season and was released by Blackpool at the end of the season.

 Grimsby Town

 Following a trial, Bignot joined Grimsby Town on 23 July 2013 on a one-year deal.
-In Bignot's first full season grimsby reached the semi final of the FA trophy losing to eventual winners Cambridge United.
+In Bignot's first full season Grimsby reached the semi-final of the FA Trophy losing to eventual winners Cambridge United.
 Grimsby also reached the conference play-offs to be knocked out by Gateshead.
-Bignots first goal came as an equaliser in the 2–2 home League game against Gateshead.
+Bignot's first goal came as an equaliser in the 2–2 home League game against Gateshead.
 Bignot contract got extended for the 14/15 season.

 On 19 May 2015, Bignot was released, having spent two years at the club.